 I don’t want to be a preacher but it is one of the best decisions I have EVER made, it’s been more than just a diet change for me, it’s been a lifestyle change and I honestly feel great.
 My advice to those of you reading this that think you could never ever make the transition to vegan for whatever reason, that’s completely fair enough, but try having one or two vegetarian/ vegan days a week…and see how you feel.
 It may / may not be for you, but you’ll never know unless you try and vegan or not…you can still be incredibly healthy and reap the benefits.

-Cassandra: a believer that anything is possible. a dreamer. a creative. tiny. a business owner and fashion addict who treasures her family and friends first and foremost. lover of all things health, exercise and nutrition
+Cassandra: a believer that anything is possible. a dreamer. a creative. happy snapper. who treasures her family and friends first and foremost.
+Manager of Your Zen Life.